marrecluse/marrecluse.github.io/_tabs/about.md

 Foremost I am a Muslim and Pakistani, I'm a computer science graduate and currently pursuing my Master's degree in Information Technology, passionate about working in these areas:

 - 🔧 System administration & DevOps
-- ☁️ Cloud, Web, and IoT projects
-- 🐧 Linux and Open source
+- 🐧 Open Source Intelligence-OSINT
-- 🤖 AI and Machine Learning

 This blog is my digital garden — a place to share what I build, learn, and break (sometimes).